jjthrash/room-of-sound/glossary.md

 PR: See Pull Request.

 Pull Request: A request to combine two different versions of a repository.
 See https://help.github.com/articles/about-pull-requests/.
+Also see Repository and Clone.

 Python: A relatively easy-to-use general-purpose programming language.
 There are two major types of Python: Python 2 and Python 3.
 The two variants are very similar, but have notable differences in key areas.
 Interestingly, Python uses whitespace instead of curly braces to denote scope.
 Python is often used in Raspberry Pi programming.
 See https://en.wikipedia.org/wiki/Python_(programming_language).
 Also see Raspberry Pi.